mydaytrip/driver-company-api/source/includes/trip-api.md

 Property              | Type                              | Description
 --------------------- | --------------------------------- | -----------
-address               | string                            | The pickup/dropoff address.
-latitude              | number                            | Optional.
+address               | string                            | The address as text. latitude              | number                            | Optional.
 Latitude in degrees, if provided. longitude             | number                            | Optional.
 Longitude in degrees, if provided.